 The orthopedagogue will think (orthopedagogics) and help (orthopedagogy) when growing up and educating (PES) miscarry.
-He/she has a pedagogic purpose, i.e., his/her primary aim is to provide educative assistance.
-When everyday, "ordinary" educating becomes impeded, a child must be re-educated by means of particular and specialized educative activities.
+He has a pedagogic purpose, i.e., his primary aim is to provide educative assistance.
+When everyday, "ordinary" educating becomes impeded, a child has to be re-educated by means of particular and specialized educative activities.
 This is a different kind of educative activity than ordinary educating.
 Where ordinary educative measures are adequate for attaining the educational aim, here the concern is with pedagogics and pedagogy; where there are unusual measures, we speak of orthopedagogics and orthopedagogy.
 When a child's actual growing up takes the desired course, a pedagogician can reflect on it.
-He/she can reflect on what a child really is or does, as well as on what he/she ideally ought to be or do.
+He can reflect on what a child really is or does as well as on what he ideally ought to be or do.
 From this two-sided reflection, there will be an indication of how the (ortho)pedagogic must be dealt with.

-When an educative situation is so complicated and becomes so difficult for an educator to handle that he/she does not know how he/she must act, he/she takes refuge in an expert who possesses a systematic insight into the pedagogical field of tension between what a child does and what he/she ought to do, namely, a scientifically trained orthopedagogue.
+When an educative situation is so complicated and becomes so difficult for an educator to handle that he does not know how he must act, he takes refuge in an expert who possesses a systematic insight into the pedagogic field of tension between what a child does and what he ought to do, namely, a scientifically trained orthopedagogue.

-In addition to the approach of other experts (e.g., a physician, social worker, psychiatrist, sociologist), who also can collaborate to rectify the PES, the orthopedagogue differentiates his/her own task and terrain by directing him/herself to the educative facets of the care of a child who has become conspicuous because of his/her problems.
-Each child with problems remains dependent on education, but he/she is impeded in his/her reaching adulthood.
+In addition to the approach of other experts (e.g., a physician, social worker, psychiatrist, sociologist), who also can collaborate to rectify the PES, the orthopedagogue differentiates his own task and terrain by directing himself to the educative facets of the care of a child who has become conspicuous because of his problems.
+Each child with problems still remains dependent on education, but he is impeded in his reaching adulthood.

-The orthopedagogue directs him/herself primarily to the questions
+The orthopedagogue directs himself primarily to the questions

-How does this child lived experience his/her PES?
+- \ How does this child lived-experience his PES?

-- How does he/she communicate with his/her world? - How does he/she explore his/her world?
+- \ How does he communicate with his world?

+- \ How does he explore his world?

-In terms of his/her problem, how must he/she be educated further so that he/she eventually can reach his/her destination (adulthood)?
+\ In light of his problem, how must he be educated further so that he eventually can reach his destination (adulthood)?

 The orthopedagogue is occupied with the care of all problem children because, even where a physician or other expert plays an important role in eliminating the problem, a child continues to remain dependent on education.
-An orthopedagogue and, for example, a physician do not have identical interests in a child and his/her problems.
-An orthopedagogue directs him/herself to a child in his /herdaily encounters and life situation--as a child who must become adult.
-A physician directs him/herself to a child only when he/she appears in the sickroom or consulting room.
-An orthopedagogue is interested in a child's response to his/her problem, in his/her inadequate behavior, in his/her being mentally healthy and his/her conflict-free life.
-He/she wants to allow a child to experience that his/herproblem situation, which he/she formerly had viewed as threatening and paralyzing, can also be experienced differently.
+An orthopedagogue and, for example, a physician do not have identical interests in a child and his problems.
+An orthopedagogue directs himself to a child in his daily encounters and life situation--as a child who must become adult.
+A physician directs himself to a child only when he appears in the sickroom or consulting room.
+An orthopedagogue is interested in a child's response to his problem, in his inadequate behavior, in his being mentally healthy and his conflict-free life.
+He wants to allow a child to experience that his problem situation, which he formerly had viewed as threatening and paralyzing, can also be experienced differently.

-Thus, an orthopedagogue always views a child as an educand, as a personality-in-becoming; he/she has a child's future in view; he/she wants to equip him/her for his/her future, but he/she also wants to make the future livable for him/her.
-Because of a child's problem, his/her progress to adulthood has come to a standstill--an orthopedagogue wants to bring about progress again, and a new beginning in educating.
-He/she views a child as a unique being (individuality) who also is involved in his/her problem as a psychic-somatic-social totality and as an experiencing subject.
-The central task of an orthopedagogue is to ask how this child lived experiences his/her problem, and to help him/her assimilate his/her problem in his/her own individual manner.
+Thus, an orthopedagogue always views a child as an educand, as a personality-in-becoming; he has a child's future in view; he wants to equip him for his future, but he also wants to make the future livable for him.
+Because of a child's problem, his progress to adulthood has come to a standstill--an orthopedagogue wants again to bring about progress and a new beginning in educating.
+He views a child as a unique being (individuality) who also is involved in his problem as a psychic-somatic-social totality and as an experiencing subject.
+The central task of an orthopedagogue is to ask how this child lived-experiences his problem, and to help him assimilate his problem in his own individual manner.